 The GPS Heatmap Block shows the distribution of GPS datapoints across one or more devices.
 The heatmap can show historical information or the current position distribution for a set of devices.

 To view the current location of your devices, select “Last received data point”.

 To view your devices’ locations over a given period of time, choose any other value for duration.
 This will alter the map to show where your devices have been, as a percentage of time, over the given duration.

-Set the default viewport for the block.
-You can also interact with the map in the block preview and pass its settings to the block configuration by clicking the “Set” button.
+Click the “Set” button to interact with the map in the block preview and pass its settings to the block configuration.

-- Bearing: Set a default bearing, where
+- Bearing: Sets a default bearing where

-0points north to the top of the map, and values between
+0points north to the top of the map and values between

-180swing the map in either direction.
+180move the map in either direction.

 0(straight overhead) and